 Attaining Sustainable Organizational Growth and Profitability

 In any business enterprise decisions can be made at varying levels in the organization.
 Managers at all levels in the organization must make decisions on behalf of a company.
-Those decisions range from simple selection and approval decisions of which there are a lot of research to very difficult decisions - strategic decisions.
+Those decisions range from simple selection and approval decisions, of which there are a lot of research, to very difficult decisions - strategic decisions.
 The term decision is used when a grocery store customer encounters an entire aisle of breakfast cereals, we say he has a decision to make.
-When a high school senior considers which college to attend, we say she is facing a decisions.
+When a high school senior considers which college to attend, we say she is facing a decision.
 When a poker player weighs whether to raise or fold, that's a decision, too.
 And when a company faces an opportunity - to enter a new market, acquire another company, or launch a new product - what is required of its management?
 A decision.
 The same term is applied to routine as well as complex deliberations, to both small-stakes bets and high-stakes commitments, and to exploratory steps as well as irreversible moves.

 All these decisions have one property in common, the fact that people have to make up their minds in a great variety of circumstances.
 The use of the same word "decision" for deliberations in all these very dissimilar situations is a source of confusion, and makes it very difficult for people to apply any lessons learned or research knowledge in one situation to another situation.

 These different types of decisions require different approaches - a framework - that provide a consistent process to help decision makers improve their decision-making.
 One approach is a model of decision-making based on two (2) factors that influence decision-making, namely: level of control on outcomes, and whether performance is absolute of relative.
 These factors define two (2) dimensions that can be organized into four categories.
 These categories define a structure/framework useful in categorizing decisions that lead to finding useful approaches to improve decision-making.
 They include the following: